 Geothermal Air Conditioner – Cooling the air.
-Take a 5-gallon bucket, place a fan on top, and cut out the bottom to pass warm airflow through the cold conductive U loop.
-Depending on soil composition, each loop will remain ~18°C/64°F regardless of the outside temperature.
-The loop does not have to hit groundwater, however, having the loop interact with groundwater adds extra efficiency as water contains more cooling energy for the same volume versus the thermal air.
-This becomes extremely useful on hot islands like Indonesia and Haiti, as it increases the efficiency of the unit on deadly days.
-The average 500 sq/ft developing home only needs one ~10-meter loop to prevent heatstroke in infants and elderly family members living in 500sq/ft.
+To cool the air, take a 5-gallon bucket, place a fan on top, and cut out the bottom to allow warm air to pass through the cold conductive U loop.
+Depending on the soil composition, each loop will remain at around 18°C/64°F, regardless of the outside temperature.
+The loop does not necessarily have to hit groundwater, but having it interact with groundwater adds extra efficiency, as water contains more cooling energy for the same volume than thermal air.
+This becomes extremely useful in hot islands like Indonesia and Haiti, as it increases the unit’s efficiency on scorching days.
+For an average developing home of 500 sq/ft, only one ~10-meter loop is needed to prevent heatstroke in infants and elderly family members.

 Dehumidification.
-Removing humidity is crucial in hot and humid environments, particularly for infants in developing nations, where high heat and humidity can be lethal to babies in developing nations.
-By this step, the air will be cold, but close to 100% humid.
-To remove the excess humidity, simply cut out two membranes of ordinary floral foam, fix them apart in a sealed plastic container allowing the humid air to pass via the porous foam and out a standard air filter.
-Swap out the wet floral foam every 2-3 days with sun-dried replacement foam.
-Keep the container lid firmly secured as pressure builds.
-Adding trace amounts of salt and pure grain alcohol in the humidity bin.
+Removing humidity is crucial in hot and humid environments, particularly for infants in developing nations, where high heat and humidity can be lethal.
+After the air has been cooled through the geothermal air conditioning process, it may still be close to 100% humid.
+To remove excess humidity, cut out two membranes of ordinary floral foam and fix them apart in a sealed plastic container.
+Allow the humid air to pass through the porous foam and out a standard air filter.
+It is important to swap out the wet floral foam every 2-3 days with sun-dried replacement foam to prevent bacterial growth.
+To further prevent bacterial growth, add trace amounts of salt and pure grain alcohol in the humidity bin.
 Alternatively, clean the container regularly to prevent bacterial growth.
 Ensure the container lid is firmly secured as pressure builds.